phuongmydha/Classify-SMS-messages/README.md

 ## Limitations and Directions for Development
 ### Limitations
 The rate of misclassifying spam as ham is not yet optimized.
 In the classification of messages into ham and spam groups, accuracy is not fully achieved, leading to inconvenience when messages labeled as 'ham' are actually 'spam', or useful messages are mislabeled as 'spam', resulting in loss of important information for users.
-Due to limited research time, the input dataset used by the team is the Kaggle dataset, which has not been able to exploit and collect real-time input data from SMS messages from network providers.
+Due to limited research time, the input dataset used by Kaggle dataset, which has not been able to exploit and collect real-time input data from SMS messages from network providers.
 ### Development Directions
 Mispredictions may also be due to unbalanced data in terms of spam and ham.
 To address this, development steps are needed in the data collection phase:
 Building a large and diverse dataset with examples of both ham and spam messages.
 This helps the model learn common characteristics of both types of messages.
 Alternatively, using balancing methods such as Under-sampling, Over-sampling, or a combination of both to avoid imbalance in the data.